Lead on partnerships

 The precise causes of ADHD and the variety of ADHD traits are not fully understood.
 ADHD is largely genetic and impacts a person's physiology, but environmental factors, as well as comorbidities can impact the manifestation of certain ADHD traits and the development of them over a person’s lifetime.
 The vast majority of children with ADHD go on to be adults with ADHD (around 85%).
 Unfortunately, only about 10% of adults with ADHD receive treatment (7).

 How ADHD is diagnosed

-According to the diagnostic criteria for ADHD, there must be a certain number of symptoms for attention difficulties, hyperactivity or impulsiveness.
-The symptoms must occur over a certain period of time and must be so disruptive that the symptoms affect the persons life and development.
-Moreover, the symptoms must occur in different situations, in order to exclude other environmental factors (anxiety in school, learning complications or difficulties in the family).
+According to the diagnostic criteria for ADHD, there must be a certain number of symptoms for attention difficulties, hyperactivity or impulsiveness and they must manifest across time and in at least two different contexts.
+In order for a diagnosis, the characteristics must significantly affect the person's life and development.
+The symptoms must occur in different situations, in order to exclude other environmental factors (for example, anxiety in school, learning complications, or difficulties in the family).